jiricodes/nss-cloud/docs/report.md

 NSS-cloud's most important component is the Nextcloud server instance.
 It is directly installed ([Nextcloud docs](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html)) in the VM inside the webserver, and the installation also comes bundled with all of the required PHP modules.
 The Nextcloud server is primarily responsible for managing file access and processing for NSS-cloud, acting as the mediator between users/clients and the files stored on the server.
 The exposed ports in the webserver allow clients to connect to the Nextcloud server via HTTPS and access/manage the files stored within.
 The Nextcloud server also requires the usage of a database, which it connects to using TLS 1.3.

 ### 3.2 PostgreSQL
 The database used by NSS-cloud for its Nextcloud server instance is a PostgreSQL database.
 It is hosted on the same VM as the Nextcloud server, though within a Docker container.
 The database is used by the the Nextcloud server to store file sharing information, user details, application data, configuration and file information, as mentioned in [Section 2.1](#21-nextcloud-server-architecture).
-It is only connected to the Nextcloud server outside the Docker container, via TLS 1.3
+It is only connected to the Nextcloud server outside the Docker container, via TLS 1.3.
+To further enhance the security and privacy all the files on server side are encrypted and so can't directly accessed even if the hardware is accessed the hard drives read.

-The server-side is also encrypted so all files stored in PostgreSQL database are even more secure.

 ### 3.3 LDAP
 LDAP was chosen as it is vendor-neutral system that has a compatible php version, it's recommended for Nextcloud and it's simple and lightweight.
 It will be running inside Docker-container and shall use only encrypted communications and it's used for identifying users.